anujaverma11/the-complete-javascript-course/README.md

  - Variable Mutation and Type Coercion

-Variable Mutation is Type coercion is
+Variable Mutation is changing a value of a variable.

+Type coercion is when JS automatically convert one type to another as needed.

  - Basic Operators
  - Operator Precedence